 You can set the default sensitivity.
 The default is the lowest native ISO (160), and in many situations, that’s going to be ideal in that it starts at the lowest native ISO and only goes higher if it needs to.
 But there are also situations where you might want to make sure it’s using a high ISO.

 There are three presets (Auto 1, Auto 2, and Auto 3) that you can set to maximum sensitivity limits.
 So, for instance, if you’re shooting portraits and don’t want it to go over, say, ISO 800, you could set that as the maximum for Auto 1 and use Auto 1 when shooting portraits.
 But if you want to switch to shooting run and gun low-light street scenes, you might want to set Auto 2 to something like ISO 6400.

-You can also designate the minimum shutter speed, including with an Auto function that is based on the focal length of the lens.
-One thing to note, though, is that if you set the minimum shutter speed manually, it isn't a hard floor.
-That is, the camera will override it if the image is still underexposed even when using the maximum ISO that you've set in the Max Sensitivity setting.
+You can also designate the minimum shutter speed, including using a dynamically calculated Auto function that is based on the focal length of the lens.
+One thing to note, though, is that if you set the minimum shutter speed manually, it isn’t a hard floor.
+That is, the camera will override it if the image is still underexposed even when using the maximum ISO that you’ve set in the Max Sensitivity setting.